jerostax/Node-React_Emaily_App/README.md

   import { createStore, applyMiddleware } from 'redux';
 ```

-- Now its time to create the store like so :
+- Now it's time to create the store like so :

 ```js
   const store = createStore(() => [], {}, applyMiddleware());
 ```

-note : the first argument is our reducers (for now we create an useless reducer to not leave it empty), the second argument is the initial state of our Application (not really usefull for our app so for now we pass an empty object), finally the third argument is the applyMiddleware call.
+note : The first argument is our reducers (for now we create a useless reducer to not leave it empty), the second argument is the initial state of our Application (not really usefull for our app so for now we pass an empty object), finally the third argument is the applyMiddleware call.

 - Now we need to wrap the App component with the Provider tag like so :